Prof Simon Prosser

 Research areas

-My research interests are principally in the philosophy of mind and perception, and secondarily in certain areas of metaphysics.
+My research interests are mainly in the philosophy of mind and philosophy of perception, though I also have interests in certain areas of metaphysics.
 The topics that I am most interested in are listed below.
 I am best able to supervise doctoral research in areas 1-4 (though I can also supervise work on a few related topics):

-- Temporal experience - I am interested in all aspects of current philosophical work on temporal experience, including, but not limited to, connections with the metaphysics of time.
+- Temporal thought and experience - I am interested in all aspects of current philosophical work on temporal thought and experience, including, but not limited to, connections with the metaphysics of time.

 - Egocentric thought and experience - I have written about 'essential indexicals', the problem of cognitive dynamics, shared indexical/egocentric thoughts, and immunity to error through misidentification.
 The first-person perspective is important in much of my current work.

-- The nature of concepts/modes of presentation/mental files - I wrote my PhD thesis on this topic, and have recently returned to it in a couple of articles.
+- The nature of concepts/modes of presentation/mental files - I wrote my PhD thesis on this topic, and have recently returned to it in a few articles.
+I am particularly interested in questions about what it takes for a thought or concept to be shared or retained.

-- Emergent properties and 'new Zeno' phenomena - This started from a light-hearted article on 'new Zeno' phenomena, but led to more serious work on emergence and downward causation.
+- Emergent properties and 'new Zeno' phenomena - This is a minor interest that started from a light-hearted article on 'new Zeno' phenomena, but led to more serious work on emergence and downward causation.

 Published Work